DAP2022/DataScienceTrainingCurriculum/readme.md

 Materials for these courses can be found on this GitHub!

 ---------------
-In the fall of 2026, we will:
+### 4. Future Offerings:
 ---------------
+Genetics has a long history of grappling with the scientific, ethical, and societal consequences of statistical prediction and emerging technologies.
+That history uniquely positions geneticists to understand both the promise and the risks of Ai, particularly given the substantial conceptual and ethical overlap between the two fields.
+Beginning in the fall of 2026, we will be creating more opportunities for dialectical learning around these issues.

+We will:
 **Begin:**
 - a **Lunch & Learn** series that will include a variety of lectures, and activities to develop hands-on intuition about Ai;
 - a **monthly book club** all about Ai.

 **Continue (year 3):**
 - post an application (Anticipated: October) for the **2027 JAX Data Science Training Fellows**;
-- advertise the 3rd "Biomedical Data Science in Context" two-week, residential 'bootcamp' in January 2027.
+- advertise the 3rd "Biomedical Data Science in Context" two-week, residential 'bootcamp' that will occur with Colby College in January 2027.

 Syllabuses for these activities will be found on [Other_DS_Initiatives](Other_DS_Initiatives/index.md) in mid-September.